-The Departmental Careers Advisor is Dr Bill Sheate, Reader in Environmental Assessment and Deputy Director of CEP's MSc Course.
-Bill is also Technical Director at Collingwood Environmental Planning Ltd, and has more than 30 years experience working in the public, private and voluntary sectors, as a practitioner, campaigner and academic.
+The Departmental Careers Advisor is Dr Bill Sheate, Reader in Environmental Assessment (p/t) and Deputy Director of CEP's MSc Course.
+Bill is also Associate Director at Collingwood Environmental Planning Ltd, and a therapist specialising in anxiety and stress in higher education (Imagination Therapy).
+He has more than 35 years' experience working in the public, private and voluntary sectors, as a practitioner, campaigner and academic.
 He is therefore well placed to provide advice as to the nature and needs across the diverse potential career destinations for our graduates.
-An alumnus of the MSc himself (1983/84) and having worked at Imperial for over 20 years, Bill has a long-standing connection with the course and its students.
+An alumnus of the MSc himself (1983/84) and having worked at Imperial for over 25 years, Bill has a long-standing connection with the course and its students.

 Current students and alumni can arrange individual appointments with Bill as necessary to discuss careers options.
 For those seeking a complete change of career the MSc is often the means of doing so.
 Nevertheless, applying for jobs in a new area can seem a bit daunting, but it is important to recognise the wealth of transferable skills that you will be able to bring from previous career experience, even if not obviously connected with the environment.
 A bit of reflection and focused discussion can help enormously in helping you make the most of all your skills and experience.
 Students can also draw inspiration from the experience of a wealth of varied alumni career paths.